archcoding-books/papers/distributed_system/raft/raft.md

 the form described in Section 2.
-Figure 2 summarizes the algorithm in condensed form for reference, and Figure 3 lists key properties of the algorithm; the elements of these figures are discussed piecewise over the rest of this sec- tion.
+Figure 2 summarizes the algorithm in condensed form for reference, and Figure 3 lists key properties of the algorithm; the elements of these figures are discussed piecewise over the rest of this section.

-Raft implements consensus by first electing a distin- guishedleader,thengivingtheleadercompleteresponsi- bility for managing the replicated log.
+Raft implements consensus by first electing a distinguished leader,then giving the leader complete responsibility for managing the replicated log.
 The leader accepts log entries from clients, replicates them on other servers, and tells servers when it is safe to apply log entries to their state machines.
 Having a leader simplifies the man-